Talking about Edtech innovations, one of the popular searches is ICT lab meaning, so let us first start with

 ICT Lab in Schools NOW:

 As we have mentioned above, the Ministry of Education has recently revised the policy.

 Let’s find out why?

 The revision is done because it has been found that the ICT labs are interlinked with complex computing hardware & has not resulted in any significant change in student learning.
 The learning gaps still exist because it is difficult for government teachers to manage conventional ICT setup.
 Further, the non-usage of these labs has resulted in nothing but increased maintenance costs.

 Hence, in March 2019, the ministry of education made provision and introduced a new form of technology for the classrooms.
-Under this, tablets, laptops, and notebooks along with a charging rack are a significant part of revised ICT Lab Scheme.
+Under this, tablets, laptops, notebooks, and a charging rack, are a significant part of the revised ICT Lab Scheme.
 The teachers and students now have more easy-to-use solutions that naturally align with their psychology of using smartphones.